CQC We and I Statements

 A person centred process

 The underlying rationale behind cross border placements is to improve the wellbeing of individuals who may benefit from a cross border residential care placement.
 If an authority, in creating an individual’s tailored care and support plan, believes a cross border placement could be appropriate they should discuss this with the individual and / or their representative.
-In making the resulting arrangements, authorities should and in certain cases, must have regard to views, wishes, feelings and beliefs of the individual (see Promoting Wellbeing).
+In making the resulting arrangements, authorities should and in certain cases, must have regard to views, wishes, feelings and beliefs of the individual (see Promoting Wellbeing chapter).

 Reciprocity and cooperation